-Also the Act lays out the basic principles and clarifies the responsibilities of the national and local governments and citizens in regard to the formation of gender equal society.
-One of the basic principles enshrined in the Act is to respect for the dignity of men and women as individuals, not receiving any discriminatory treatment based on gender, securing opportunities to exercise their abilities as individuals.
-Here "discriminatory treatment" means treatment that is regarded as discriminatory by those who have received that treatment, regardless of whether it is intended to be discriminatory or not.
+Also the Act lays out the basic principles and clarifies the responsibilities of the national and local governments and citizens in regard to the formation of a gender equal society.
+One of the basic principles enshrined in the Act is to respect the dignity of men and women as individuals, while ensuring that they do not receive any discriminatory treatment based on gender and can secure opportunities to exercise their abilities as individuals.
+Here "discriminatory treatment" means treatment that is regarded as discriminatory by those who have received such treatment, regardless of whether it is intended to be discriminatory or not.

-Furthermore, the Act provides for another basic principle as follows: "In consideration that social systems or practices can be factors that impede the Formation of Gender Equal Society by reflecting a stereotyped division of roles on the basis of gender, and having a biased effect on men and women's selection of social activities, consideration shall be given so that social systems and practices have as neutral an impact as possible on this selection of social activities."
+Furthermore, the Act provides for another basic principle as follows: "In consideration that social systems or practices can be factors that impede the Formation of a Gender Equal Society by reflecting a stereotyped division of roles on the basis of gender, and having a biased effect on men and women's selection of social activities, consideration shall be given so that social systems and practices have as neutral an impact as possible on this selection of social activities."

-Moreover the Act states that the national government is responsible for the comprehensive formulation and implementation of policies on promotion of the Formation of Gender Equal Society, clearly including positive action.
+Moreover the Act states that the national government is responsible for the comprehensive formulation and implementation of policies on promotion of the Formation of a Gender Equal Society, clearly including positive action.

-Pursuant to this Act, Japan will continue to carry out its obligations to respect, protect and fulfill women's rights to be free from discrimination and enjoy equality.
+Pursuant to this Act, Japan will continue to carry out its obligations to respect, protect and fulfill women's right to be free from discrimination and right to enjoy equality.